...

 1. Identifying the Causes of Defects

 Before implementing any corrective actions, it’s crucial to understand the root cause of the defects.
-This process involves analyzing the manufacturing process, inspecting the machines used, and examining the techniques implemented.
+This involves analyzing the manufacturing process, inspecting the machines used, and examining the implemented techniques.

 • Process Analysis: The manufacturing process is studied to identify if any stages contribute to the defects.

-• Machine Inspection: The machines used for manufacturing are inspected to check if any malfunctions or calibration errors led to the defects.
+• Machine Inspection: The machines used for manufacturing are inspected to determine whether malfunctions or calibration errors caused the defects.

 • Technique Evaluation: The techniques used during manufacturing are evaluated.
 For instance, if improper handling of materials led to surface defects, it would be identified during this stage.